 A Survey of Church History, Part 6: The Best and Worst of Human History, 1900-2000 A.D., meets in the sanctuary: The twentieth century witnessed the rise and fall of empires, as well as the vast growth of the church through world missions.
 In many ways, this century contains both the best and the worst of times.
 In this final installment, Dr. Robert Godfrey considers the development of the church in the modern era, even as world wars, social revolutions, and doctrinal controversies threatened its expansion.
 From missions to Fundamentalism, Aimee Semple McPherson to Pentecostalism and Roman Catholicism to Islam, the church met many challenges during this century.
 Yet still, Christ continued to build His church as His gospel spread throughout the world.
 There will be a 23-minute video lecture by Dr. Robert Godfrey followed by discussion.
 This class is facilitated by Elder Lyle Jacobsen.

 College & Career Fellowship, meets in Multi-purpose Room East: Christianity Explored is a way of sharing the best news ever heard, and gives people space and time to think about the big questions of life.
-Over 7 sessions in Mark's Gospel, find out more about the life of the person at the heart of the Christian faith - Jesus Christ.
-CCF will take a break on March 5 and 12 (spring break) and will start back up on March 19.
+Over seven sessions in Mark's Gospel, find out more about the life of the person at the heart of the Christian faith - Jesus Christ.
+Anyone interested in going through this material is welcome.

 All Nations Fellowship, meets in Annex 3: The purpose of the class is to create a welcoming dynamic for people from all nations.
 Each Sunday we feature a different country or culture, integrating Bible Scripture with cultural content.
-March 5 we feature Nigeria with an African talking drum and Kevin and Michelle George describing their journeys from their Nigerian origins to Harrisonburg.
+On March 26 Jeff Borden and Mark Smith will share their experiences about teaching Africans to teach Africans.
 Bring your international neighbor, co-worker, or friend with you to the class.
 For more information contact Covenant members John Couric, Deb Grathwol, Linda Doherty, or Jack and Barbara Tapping, or follow us on Twitter at @ANFellowship.

 Welcome to Covenant Class, meets in Annex 4: This 11-week class is designed to introduce you to other people who attend Covenant, communicate what we believe, and show you areas of ministries in which you can be involved.
 Taking the Welcome to Covenant Class is a very practical way to help you discern whether or not Covenant is the church where the Lord would have you worship Him, grow in discipleship, and use your gifts to reach the world for Christ.
 Participating in the class does not commit you to becoming a member, but it is a pre-requisite to membership.
 Class is taught by Pastor Burress McCombe.